BitCannaGlobal/testnet-bcna-cosmos/instructions/stage5/task5.2.md

   # STAGE 5.
-Task 2.
-Send BCNA tokens to a Microtick_chain's address and back.
+Task #2 Create a Microtick wallet and perform IBC transactions between the chains

 In this Task we are going to send BCNA test-tokens to a Microtick chain address.